Mohit-Mehra/Machine-learning-udemy/README.md

 ## Contact

-For any questions or inquiries regarding the Machine Learning A-Z™ course, you can contact the course instructor at [info.mohitverse@gmail.com](mailto:info.mohitverse@gmail.com)
+For any questions or inquiries regarding the Machine Learning A-Z™ course, you can contact at [info.mohitverse@gmail.com](mailto:info.mohitverse@gmail.com)